atikul-islam-sajib/InfoGAN/README.md

 ## Acknowledgements

-Thanks to all contributors and users of the GPWGAN project.
+Thanks to all contributors and users of the InfoGAN project.
 Special thanks to those who have provided feedback and suggestions for improvements.

 ## Contact